lichman0405/chemvcs/docs/03-object-model-and-storage.md

 - Blob content is stored as raw bytes in a file under `.chemvcs/objects/`;
 - The blob’s hash is computed directly from these bytes (no JSON wrapper).

-Future enhancements may introduce chunking or packfiles, but these must preserve the logical semantics that a blob is addressed by its content hash.
+Future enhancements may introduce chunking or further pack/index improvements, but these must preserve the logical semantics that a blob is addressed by its content hash.

 ---